-Liberty issued \$1 billion of cash convertible notes and entered into a bond hedge transaction on the same amount of underlying shares in October 2013.
-These derivatives are marked to fair value on a recurring basis.
-The primary driver of the change in the fair value of bond hedges is the change in the fair value of the underlying stock.
+Contemporaneously with the issuance of the Convertible Notes, Liberty entered into bond hedges which were expected to offset potential cash payments Liberty would be required to make in excess of the principal amount of the Convertible Notes.
+These derivatives were marked to fair value on a recurring basis.
+The primary driver of the change in the fair value of bond hedges was the change in the fair value of the underlying stock.
+The bond hedges expired on October 15, 2023.

-Other unrealized gains (losses) are primarily driven by changes in the fair value of Formula 1's interest rate swaps.
+Other unrealized gains (losses) are primarily driven by changes in the fair value of Formula 1's interest rate swaps and the realized gains (losses) on Formula 1's interest rate swaps.